BrianP490/GRPO_Finetuning_Models/notebooks/README.md

 # Notebook Iterations/Versions
-This directory is for the different notebook iterations used
+This directory is for the different notebook iterations used during development

+### converted_to_scripts/
+- grpo_gpt2_00_00.py
+    - The first attempt to create a script from 'grpo_gpt2_00_00.ipynb'

 ### grpo_gpt2
 - 00.02